The City of Melbourne is Australia’s fastest growing city, with the daily population expected to reach 1.4 million by 2036.

 As we grow, we are presented with even more opportunities to broaden the way we use the river and its edges.
 Increasing populations will put additional demands on public space, so sustaining and improving people’s experience of the Yarra River - Birrarung - has never been so important.

-The draft City River Strategy is a guide for the long term future of the City River Precinct.
+The Yarra River - Birrarung Strategy (formerly know as the draft City River Strategy) is a guide for the long term future of the City River Precinct.
 It's a framework that will be used as an advocacy tool to guide proposals and future developments in the area, preserving and evolving the liveability of the Birrarung.

 The strategy refers to the Yarra River by its traditional name Birrarung, which means 'river of mists' in the Boon Wurrung and Woiwurrung languages.